-Businesses across the UK are crying out for people who can understand the numbers.
-So, if you’ve got a head for figures, Accounting could be for you.
-This course involves looking at how organisations are financed and managed.
-You will learn how to produce accounting statements from scratch, from the initial invoice or receipt, all the way to calculation of profit and the value of the business.
+Accounting A-Level involves producing accounting statements from scratch, from the initial invoice or receipt, all the way to calculation of profit and the value of the business.
 You will understand what the information means to the business, make judgements and give advice in order to improve their financial performance.

-Accounting is one of the only courses you can study that has a direct route into employment.
-Some students have gone on to secure apprenticeships in local accountancy practices, whilst others are recruited by international firms offering a “School Leavers” programme leading to professional qualifications.
+Accounting A-Level is one of the only courses you can study that has a direct route into employment.
+Some students have gone on to secure apprenticeships in local accountancy firms, whilst others are recruited by international firms offering a ‘School Leavers’ programme leading to professional qualifications.
 Of course, you may want to go through the university route and this can provide you with some outstanding opportunities, as several of the global accounting practices (such as KPMG and Ernst & Young) now offer their own degree programme, in association with prestigious universities.

-At least two 5s and three 4s at GCSE, including at least a 6 in GCSE Maths and a grade 5 in GCSE English Language.
+At least five 5s at GCSE, including at least a 6 in Maths and English Language.

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.